Redefining Money, Family, Work, Retirement, and Success

 Each chapter is complete with rich personal stories, research, and useful tips/checklists with suggestions to help us get started today!

 Food For Thought

 There are many tasty morsels in this retirement book – here are a few of them:

 - In the chapter on Rethinking Success, we see how happiness in one’s life is not defined by how much money one has but rather by the relationships with family and friends.
 Another key element of happiness is associated with helping others.
 I loved the way the authors challenged the concept of modern success.
 Certainly, a chapter to read a few times to let sink in.

 - In exploring how we find purpose in our lives, a key theme for someone who is of retirement age is: serving others with a focus on creating a balance between leisure and legacy.
 The chapter on Giving – It’s Also about What you Get, further emphasizes the rewards both physical and psychological that one can get from having a service and giving mindset, not to mention the good being done for the receiver!

 - Through stories and fresh ideas, the authors maintain that you don’t need to have a lot of money to pursue a passion that can provide real meaning in your life regardless of your age.
 Using your skills to help others is a point made over and over again.
 In the chapter about “Who You Would Like to Become” – we are reminded that simply using our learned or natural skills can make a huge difference and give us a sense of great accomplishment.

 - The authors help take the mystery out of connecting to a purpose by encouraging us to find it in our daily routines.
-This made it very real and achievable when put in the context of eating, reading, traveling, decorating your home and setting examples for other by our actions.
+This made it very real and achievable when put in the context of eating, reading, traveling, decorating your home, and setting examples for others by our actions.
 Something that you can do today!